 Entry to Nicaragua

 There have been reports of the land borders being closed at short or no notice.
 There is currently a requirement to have a “negative COVID-19” certificate.
 You should not use the NHS testing service to get a test in order to facilitate your travel to another country.
 You should arrange to take a private test.

 Because of the coronavirus pandemic, the authorities have announced that foreigners will be allowed to renew their tourist visas on a month-by-month basis.
 Extensions will be processed at migration offices throughout the country.
 Check the Migration Office’s website (Spanish only) for requirements.

 British nationals can visit Nicaragua for up to 3 months without a visa.
-You may be refused entry if you don’t have an onward ticket out of Nicaragua.
+You may be refused entry if you do not have an onward ticket out of Nicaragua.